victorobics/Precision-light-tracker/README.md

 # Dual-Axis Light Tracker

 ## 1. Overview
-This is a small solar tracker I built using an **Arduino Nano**.
+This is a small solar light I built using an **Arduino Nano**.
 It uses four light sensors to find where the brightest light is and moves two servos (horizontal and vertical) to point directly at it.
 It’s basically a simplified version of how professional solar panels follow the sun to get more energy.

 ## 2. Why I made this
 I wanted to see if I could build a mechanical system that reacts to its environment in real-time.
 It was a great way to practice how to turn analog sensor data into precise motor movements and to understand the math behind comparing light levels to decide direction.